High Line Canal Trail Improvements

 Project Type: Trailhead Enhancement

-Project Status: Designs will be completed in early 2024.
+Project Status: Design is currently at 60% and will be completed in 2026

 Project Description: